-- The infectious period varies a bit from person to person but in an adult with 'flu they can pass on the infection from the day before their symptoms appear and remain potentially infectious for 3-4 days. - Children are similar but they can remain infectious for up to 7 days after onset.
+- The infectious period varies a bit from person to person but in an adult with 'flu they can pass on the infection from the day before their symptoms appear and remain potentially infectious for three to five days. - Children are similar but they can remain infectious for up to seven days after onset.

-The risk to others is not constant throughout and may vary according to individual factors.
+• The risk to others is not constant throughout and may vary according to individual factors.